 Issues of centralized control with GUSD

-Despite the increased transparency that comes with a regulated stable coin, there are some very clear downsides for the Governments involved in this initiative.
-For one, Gemini can actually make GUSD non-transferrable at any moment, meaning that “Gemini has the ability to freeze any account or make all tokens non-transferrable.
+Despite the increased transparency that comes with a regulated stable coin, there are some obvious downsides for the Governments involved in this initiative.
+For one, Gemini can make GUSD non-transferrable at any moment, meaning that “Gemini has the ability to freeze any account or make all tokens non-transferrable.
 The custodian is able to completely change the implementation of the token every 48 hours.”

-In addition to having a single point of failure (as a centralized company), the ability to freeze accounts and make tokens non-transferrable completely violates the crypto industries ethos of decentralization, privacy, and autonomy.
-With GUSD, it’s quite possible that what may look like a more efficient and transparent solution to the stable coin problem may actually lead to much bigger problems for users in the long run.
+In addition to having a single point of failure (as a centralized company), the ability to freeze accounts and make tokens non-transferrable completely violates the crypto industries’ ethos of decentralization, privacy, and autonomy.
+With GUSD, it’s quite possible that what may look like a more efficient and transparent solution to the stable coin problem may lead to much bigger issues for users in the long run.

 Different types of Stable coins are also flawed

 There are other types of stable coins, such as ‘partly collateralized’, where the platform holds dollars equal to, usually, 50% of the value of the coins in circulation, and ‘uncollateralized’, where the platform issues crypto-coins and also crypto-bonds.